ajerni/langchain-zim-generator/README.md

 4. Activate Virtual Environment: `source env/bin/activate` on Mac or `env\Scripts\activate` on Windows
 5. Install Dependencies: `pip install -r requirements.txt`
 6. Create a .env file containing your OpenAI Key: `echo "OPENAI_API_KEY=xyz" > .env` (replace xyz with your own OpenAI Key)
-7. In main.py line 19 change the query string to whatever you want (use Zim terms circle, label, etc.) like: `3 circles within eachother.
+7. In main.py line 19 change the query string to whatever you want (use ZIM terms circle, label, etc.) like: `3 circles within each other.
 Biggest red, middle green, smallest black`
 8. Run it: `python main.py` or `python3 main.py`
 9. Copy and paste the output into your own `index.html` --> open it as your usual ZIM file!
 10. Fork my repo and start developing until we have the ultimate ZIM-Auto-Pilot 🚀